 |This game was never completed and/or given a public release.|

 As a result of this, keep in mind that the developers might have used or deleted some of the content featured here, had the game actually reached store shelves.

-The successor to one of the 52 games from Action 52, Cheetahmen II is arguably as bad if not worse than its predecessor.
-This is because of its inaccurate collision detection, being unable to progress past Level 4, and subpar graphics.
-It is also notable for its rather good song, which has since been remixed many times.
+The successor to one of the 52 games from Action 52, Cheetahmen II is arguably as bad as - if not worse than - its predecessor.
+This is largely because of its inaccurate collision detection, subpar graphics, and a nasty bug that effectively ends the game at Level 4.

 Add some rips of the otherwise inaccessible boss and possibly more.

 Copyright 1992 - Active Enterprises Ltd., All rights reserved

 This is scattered several times throughout the ROM and is slightly different to the actual copyright, which is in graphical form.